A guest information card is a useful way of providing the information to your wedding guests that you don’t want to print on the wedding invitation.

 4. Children.
 If you are not having children at the wedding, you can say that here.
 Equally, if children are invited, this is the place to inform guests about any special arrangements, such as a baby-sitting service, children’s entertainer.
 You can also ask if any of the children need a high chair.

 5. Dress Code.
 Let your guests know about any dress code such as black tie or morning suit.
-If your wedding is going to be outdoors, suggest appropriate footwear (“bring your wellies” or “wear lawn-friendly shoes”) If your wedding is going to be casual, let people know.
+If your wedding is going to be outdoors, suggest appropriate footwear (“bring your wellies” or “wear lawn-friendly shoes”) Let people know if you’re having a casual wedding.

 6. Dietary Requirements.
 You may have included this on your RSVP card, but you can include the full menu here so that people can let you know if they have any allergies.
 New allergy labeling legislation comes into force in December, this means your caterer will be have to provide you with details of whether the 14 most common allergens are in the food on the menu if you request it.
 This should make it easier for you to choose suitable menu alternatives.

 7. Presents.
-You can include details of your present policy, such as where the list is held or whether you would prefer money.
+Include details of your present policy, such as where the list is held or whether you would prefer money.

 8. Song Requests.
 One way to get the evening celebrations off to a good start is to have your guests’ favourite music.
 You can ask them here for their requests so that the playlist reflects what you all like.